pazz/alot/docs/source/configuration/alotrc_table.rst

 .. describe:: editor_spawn

-     use terminal_command to spawn a new terminal for the editor? equivalent to always providing the `--spawn` parameter to compose/edit commands
+     use terminal_command to spawn a new terminal for the editor? equivalent to always providing the `--spawn=yes` parameter to compose/edit commands

     :type: boolean
     :default: False